ItsSimplyLeo/SimplyChat/README.md

 # SimplyChat
+(PLUGIN CURRENTLY UNDER EARLY DEVELOPMENT USE AT OWN RISK!)

 Modern chat plugin developed for multiple use-cases utilizing modern PaperAPI.
 This project will not make any promises to support legacy version support.

 Download